 Approximately 20 percent of adults in America have experienced sexual harassment in the workplace.
 But, it is estimated that there is a vast number of cases that go unreported.

 The biggest factor in putting a stop to sexual harassment while on the job is learning how to recognize it.

 Not sure where to start on office sexual harassment?
 Don’t worry.
 We have got you covered on the very serious topic of workplace rights and employee protection.

 Let’s take a look at everything you need to know about sexual harassment at work.

 So, What Exactly Is It?

-But, it’s important to know when you’ve been a victim of it so you can take action.
+But, it is important to know when you’ve been a victim of workspace sexual harassment so you can take action.
 Let’s go over what qualifies as this type of harassment.

 Sending Inappropriate Pictures or Videos